 - 1 tsp dry ginger powder

-- In a mixture grinder, grind black gram lentil (urad dal) into semi coarse powder flour.
+- In a mixture grinder, grind black gram lentils (urad dal) into semi-coarse powder flour.

 - In a pan, heat 2 tbsp ghee along with 2 tbsp milk till it gets warm.